leanprover/theorem_proving_in_lean4/type_classes.md

 Now, let's explore another application.
 We often need an arbitrary element of a given type.

 TODO: really?
-I've never needed that, I don't even know what it mean.
+I've never needed that, I don't even know what it means.

 Recall that types may not have any elements in Lean.